Nikon D200 vs Olympus E-PL8

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D200 and Olympus PEN E-PL8 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the E-PL8 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D200 does not offer wifi capability.
+In contrast, the D200 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D200 (unlike the E-PL8) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D200 and the E-PL8 have been discontinued, but can regularly be found used on eBay.
+Both the D200 and the E-PL8 have been discontinued, but can regularly be found used on ebay.
 The D200 was replaced by the Nikon D300, while the E-PL8 was followed by the Olympus E-PL9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the D200 and E-PL8 can be found, respectively, in the Nikon D200 Manual (free pdf) or the online Olympus E-PL8 Manual.

 So what conclusions can be drawn?
 Is the Nikon D200 better than the Olympus E-PL8 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.